sableangle/Unity2Arduino-Android-Plugin/README.md

-# Unity2Arduino-Android-Plugin
+## Unity2Arduino-Android-Plugin
-This is a Unity3D Plugin for Android Bluetooth connecting Arduino.
+###This is a Unity3D Plugin for Android Bluetooth connecting Arduino.

-Note:Some bluetooth connection code was base on google BluetoothChat Example Project.
+####Note:Some bluetooth connection code was base on google BluetoothChat Example Project.

-1. Android Part
+###Part.1 Android Project

 The Android Project is an Eclipse Android Project, Do not use the Android Studio.
 "com.unity.test" is the android plugin project with source code.